Who Is Paula White And Why Is She A Controversial Choice To Lead Inaugural Prayer

 He even goes so far as to call White, “an actual, factual heretic who rejects the Nicene Creed.”

 Paula White isn’t the only clergy member that Donald Trump has asked to be on stage.
 His Inauguration will have six clergy in total, including Cardinal Timothy Dolan, Bishop Wayne T. Jackson, Rabbi Marvin Hier, and the Rev. Franklin Graham and Samuel Rodriguez.
 White will be the first female clergy member to participate in an Inauguration event.
-President Obama had a female prayer leader during his 2013 Inauguration; however Myrlie Evers-Williams was a layperson, and not a member of the clergy.
+President Obama had a female prayer leader during his 2013 Inauguration.
+However, Myrlie Evers-Williams was a layperson, and not a member of the clergy.

 [Featured Image by J. Scott Applewhite/AP Images]